analogsenses/source/source/_posts/2015-01-13-the-case-for-interchangeable-lenses-in-2015.markdown

 All of these are terrific cameras, but they’re significantly more expensive: the Sony RX1R costs about $2,800, while the current-generation [Sony A7 Mk II](http://www.amazon.com/gp/product/B00PX8CHO6/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00PX8CHO6&linkCode=as2&tag=analogsens-20&linkId=B23UMA5F7VC2C63T) with a [55mm prime lens](http://www.amazon.com/gp/product/B00FSB799Q/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00FSB799Q&linkCode=as2&tag=analogsens-20&linkId=GKZ54HMFSY5KERQJ) will run you a cool $2,700.
 And Leica is... well, [Leica](http://www.amazon.com/gp/product/B009FQSXYA/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B009FQSXYA&linkCode=as2&tag=analogsens-20&linkId=GIRNMOGO5M3FGG4M).
 These cameras are clearly not aimed at typical shooters and are more oriented towards the very high-end enthusiast and pro markets.
 At this point though, they’re also competing with full-blown DSLRs from Canon and Nikon and, while the gap is narrowing quickly, those are still preferred by many professional photographers, particularly for their superior ability to capture fast action shots, sports, etc.

 Don’t get me wrong, I’m absolutely convinced that mirrorless is the future of photography, and that DSLRs will slowly continue to lose appeal for the vast majority of shooters.
-If I were a professional photographer today, I’d be _extremely_ tempted to get the Sony A7 Mk II, and I’m willing to bet in just a few years, DSLRs will be relegated to a very small niche of professional shooters for whom nothing else will do, and even they will be conquered eventually.
+If I were a professional photographer today, I’d be _extremely_ tempted to get the Sony A7 Mk II, and I’m willing to bet in just a few years, DSLRs will be relegated to a very small niche of professional shooters for whom nothing else will do — and even they will be conquered eventually.
 It’s clearly just a matter of time, but unfortunately we’re not quite there yet.

 ##Choose your poison